subvertnormality/mosaic/README.md

 ### Cheat Sheet

-A quick reference of the grid buttons and common commands and shortcuts can be found in the [Mosaic Cheat Sheet]() TODO: add link.
+A quick reference of the grid buttons and common commands and shortcuts can be found in the [Mosaic Cheat Sheet](https://subvertnormality.github.io/mosaic/cheat_sheet.html).

 ## Typical Workflow